deckhouse/virtualization/docs/USER_GUIDE.md

 A virtual machine snapshot is a saved state of a virtual machine at a specific point in time.
 The `VirtualMachineSnapshot` resource is used to create virtual machine snapshots.

 #### Types of snapshots
 Snapshots can be consistent or inconsistent, which is determined by the `requiredConsistency` parameter.
-By default, its value is `true`, which means that a consistent snapshot is required.
+By default, the `requiredConsistency` parameter is set to `true`, which requires a consistent snapshot.

 A consistent snapshot guarantees a consistent and complete state of the virtual machine's disks.
 Such a snapshot can be created when one of the following conditions is met:
 - The virtual machine is turned off.
-- qemu-guest-agent is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.
+- `qemu-guest-agent` is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.

 An inconsistent snapshot may not reflect the consistent state of the virtual machine's disks and its components.
 Such a snapshot is created in the following cases:
-- The VM is running, and qemu-guest-agent is not installed or running in the guest OS.
+- The VM is running, and `qemu-guest-agent` is not installed or running in the guest OS.
-- The VM is running, and qemu-guest-agent is not installed in the guest OS, but the snapshot manifest specifies the requiredConsistency: false parameter, and you want to avoid suspending the file system.
+- The VM is running, and `qemu-guest-agent` is not installed in the guest OS, but the snapshot manifest specifies the `requiredConsistency: false` parameter, and you want to avoid suspending the file system.

 {{< alert level="warning" >}}
 There is a risk of data loss or integrity violation when restoring from such a snapshot.